sansroot/Dotfiles-v7/README.md

 PowerLevel10K: https://github.com/romkatv/powerlevel10k

-Rofi: pacman -S rofi (install it from distro's repository)
+Rofi or rofi-wayland: pacman -S rofi OR rofi-wayland (install it from distro's repository)

 hyprland: pacman -S hyprland (install it from distro's repository)